The BFF Digital Libraries

 Overview of discipleship materials:

 But we can help you out here.
 We have charted the three levels of discipleship along with their purposes: Basic Discipleship, Intermediate Discipleship and Advanced Discipleship.
-We have first described each stage and then grouped many of our offered material on the website under each topic.
+But we can help you out here.
+We have charted the three levels of discipleship along with their purposes.
+We have then grouped all the materials we offer.
+This page enables us to gives a grand overview of the discipleship process and how it is accomplished.

 THE FLOW Series: Importance of training on all levels in the local church.A Biblical Model of the Discipleship Process